bltzxsd/dot4ch/README.md

 **[THE DOCS](<https://docs.rs/dot4ch/*/dot4ch/>)**

-There are plenlty of examples in the [examples directory](<https://github.com/bltzxsd/dot4ch/tree/master/examples>) to get you started plus the I believe everything in the crate in documented.
+There are plenlty of examples in the [examples directory](<https://github.com/bltzxsd/dot4ch/tree/master/examples>) to get you started plus the I believe everything in the crate is documented.

 ```